 Best Tent Brands: Top 3 Companies

-Click here to check out the Coleman’s WeatherMaster tent on Amazon.
+Click here to check out the Coleman’s WeatherMaster tent at Amazon.

 Featuring 2 doors, it’s a little heavy at 31lb with a dome design that includes the waterproof WeatherTec system.
 It can sleep up to 10 people and has a top height of 80” so most people can stand up in it.
 This has a simple set up which is ideal for short trips and campgrounds.